 Then she said, if I recall correctly.
 'You are also the one who has recently made our church's parsons more upset at you than the Catholics are?
 How do you manage it?
 It took me so long to get the Catholic Church to hate me, Yet you can get them to hate you overnight.
 While you are in your sleep it seems, that's so uncanny.
 Did you know that you are a very popular and 'looked for' subject by the proper English clergy?

 It was up to her.
 If ever Queen Elizabeth needed a good reason for killing somebody I guess I had made excellent ones and would have been the best scape goat since I was apparently responsible for every ill in England.
-Only because I have everyone speaking useless nonsense so I was to be made into a martyr and I could not do anything about it.
+It was only because I have everyone speaking useless nonsense in the plays that I was to be made into a martyr and I could not do anything about it.

 'You make actors talk a lot.
 Like those Burbage brothers who used to make good ships for the English government but now can only seem to 'babble' words that you put into their mouth.
-Then there is John Falstaff your dog and a man named Kempe who used have a sewing shop I used to go to but now you have him babbling away his life.'
-She turned out later to have been the one that got Falstaff for me.
+Then there is John Falstaff your dog and a man named Kempe who used to have a sewing shop I used to go to but now you have him babbling away his life.'
+She turned out later to have been the one that got Falstaff for me as a gift.

-And then so strange it was this time when she started to smile.
+And then it was so strange because it was just then that she started to smile.
 'They all babble for you, yes?'